The following information is also available as a PDF.

-- Detailed outline/description of your topic.
-This is where you tell us what your presentation is really about.
+- Detailed outline or description of your topic.
+This is where you tell us what your presentation is really about and why people will want to see it.
 Do not rely on your abstract to be enough information.
 It isn’t.

 - List of other conferences at which submission has been presented or submitted.

 - Why do you feel this submission is a good fit for ShmooCon?

 - Are you a potential first time presenter at ShmooCon?
 Have you spoken at any other conferences?
 If yes, which ones?

 - If accepted, would you be willing to write a 1000 word article about your topic for ShmooCon Proceedings?

 - List of facilities requested beyond what is already provided (power, projector with VGA input, sound projection, and internet connectivity).

 NOTE: Submissions that do not follow the above format exactly will be marked down no matter how exciting the content or the reputation of the person submitting.
 A sample submission can be found online at http://shmoocon.org/sample-submission.
 We provide this as a general example.
 Your detailed outline need not look like or be formatted like ours, but it should contain more than enough information to convince us of the merit of your talk.